 Don’t just use images at random (even if they look professional) and don’t use images to fill space or create the illusion that your site has more content than it actually has.
 Images are not a substitute for poor website content!

 For example, if you are a lawyer, you shouldn’t be using images of cute kittens or babies.
 You would focus on images which convey a sense of professionalism, and evoke a sense of trust and reassurance.
 If you’re a massage therapist, you may want images which both convey and evoke a sense of peace and relaxation.

 Photos containing people should show people that are in your target audience.
-For example, if your website is targeted at teens, it doesn’t make a lot of sense to use images of adults or senior citizens.
+For example, if your website is targetted at teens, it doesn’t make a lot of sense to use images of adults or senior citizens.
 The more you can narrow down your target audience, the more relatable you can make the images on your site to that audience.

 Photos are a more effective way of evoking emotions than text.
 Think about the emotion you want to evoke in your website visitors in order to get them to purchase your products or services.

 For example, message therapist may want to invoke relaxation, a lawyer or accountant may want to induce feelings of trust or security, and a charity might try to evoke sympathy.

 A photo which elicits the right emotion in your visitors will have a greater impact than one which doesn’t.

 It’s vital to make sure you can legally use any images you have chosen on your website.
 You can’t just use any image you come across on the internet, or on google image search!
 These are more than likely subject to copyright, and using them on your website would infringe that copyright.